Optimize Your Delivery Experience

 What happens when an e-commerce delivery fails?

-Every failed delivery triggers a cascade of problems that extends far beyond a single missing package.
-Failed deliveries cost companies billions of dollars each year while damaging retailers' reputations.
-The ripple effect touches every part of your business.
+Every failed delivery triggers a multi-dimensional crisis that extends far beyond a single missing package.
+These failures cost the e-commerce industry billions of dollars annually, creating a "ripple effect" that strains every internal department:

-Most critically, customers lose trust, and they don't keep quiet about it.
-23% of consumers never order from a retailer again after a poor delivery experience, while 16% tell friends and families to avoid the retailer3.
-In today's social media landscape, one viral complaint about a failed delivery can damage years of brand building.
+The Trust Tax: Most critically, customers lose trust.
+23% of consumers will never order from a retailer again after a poor delivery experience, while 16% will actively warn their personal networks to avoid the brand3.

 What are the hidden costs of failed deliveries?

-Rather than focusing solely on transportation costs, successful retailers use a comprehensive framework that captures both cost drivers and revenue drivers tied to the shipping experience.
+Rather than focusing solely on transportation line items, successful retailers use a comprehensive framework that captures the total economic impact of the shipping experience.
+To understand your true "Cost of Failure," you must track these four critical drivers:

 Cost Drivers to Track